 However, a recent study claimed that this popular drink doesn’t raise the long-lasting risk of hypertension or heart disease, even though it triggered a temporary increase in high blood pressure.

-For many healthy and balanced people with typical high blood pressure, 3 – 4 cups of coffee per day are considered to be safe.
+For many healthy and balanced people with typical high blood pressure, 3 – 4 cups of coffee per day are considered safe.

-Remember that the small rush in blood pressure (5 – 10 mm Hg) triggered by high levels of caffeine means that people that already have high blood pressure probably require to be extra careful with their coffee intake.
+Remember that the small rush in blood pressure (5 – 10 mm Hg) triggered by high caffeine levels means that people who already have high blood pressure probably require to be extra careful with their coffee intake.

 Is Exercise adviced on the DASH Diet plan?

 The DASH diet is much more effective at decreasing blood pressure when combined with exercise.

 Provided the independent advantages of exercise on health and wellness, this is not shocking.

 It’s advised to do thirty minutes of modest activity most days, as well as it is necessary to choose something you enjoy.

 – Brisk walk (15 minutes per mile).